Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-The Financial Reporting Council (FRC) Act of 2011 establishes the Financial Reporting Council of Nigeria (FRC) as the ethical standard-setter for registered professional accountants (in Nigeria this means auditors and other professionals providing services to public interest entities (PIEs)).
-The FRC Act outlines that FRC is responsible for developing and liaising with relevant professional bodies—the Institute of Chartered Accountants of Nigeria (ICAN) and the Association of National Accountants of Nigeria (ANAN)—regarding ethical standards.
+The Financial Reporting Council of Nigeria Act 2011 (as amended) establishes the Financial Reporting Council of Nigeria (FRC) as the ethical standard setter for registered professional accountants in Nigeria, including auditors and other professionals providing services to public interest entities (PIEs).
+The Act provides that the FRC is responsible for developing and liaising with relevant professional bodies, including the Institute of Chartered Accountants of Nigeria (ICAN) and the Association of National Accountants of Nigeria (ANAN), regarding ethical standards.

 Current Status: Sustain